IBM/java-sdk-core/Authentication.md

 - iamProfileId: (optional) the id of the linked trusted IAM profile to be used when obtaining the IAM access token.

+- iamProfileName: (optional) the name of the linked trusted IAM profile to be used as the identity of the compute resource.

 - url: (optional) The base endpoint URL of the VPC Instance Metadata Service.
 The default value of this property is `http://169.254.169.254`.
 However, if the VPC Instance Metadata Service is configured with the HTTP Secure Protocol setting (`https`), then you should configure this property to be `https://api.metadata.cloud.ibm.com`.